An hour a day keeps the butter and bananas away

 "It was essentially a closet with a microscope in it," he says.
 "And it evolved from that."

 Ryan first headed to the Siebel Institute in Chicago to study beer production and quality control, then he took a course with FlavorActiV, the world's largest sensory trainer.
-That's where he discovered the warehouse-release program he now uses at Dogfish.
-If a beer gets through his sensory panel, it's clear for packaging.
+That's where he discovered the warehouse-release program we now use at Dogfish.
+If a beer gets through sensory panel, it's clear for packaging.

 Dogfish's program isn't cheap.
-Each panelist costs thousands to train, and for statistical relevance, Ryan needs a lot of them.
+Each panelist costs thousands to train, and for statistical relevance, we need a lot of them.
 It's pricey, but prevents even pricier problems, and there really aren't many alternatives.

 "This is one of those things that makes you sleep better at night because you're tasting everything that leaves the brewery," Ryan says.
 "A beer can be analytically spot on.
 It can have the right ingredients, it can have the right IBUs, it can have the right color readings, and then you taste it and it's no good.
 There's no instrument that measures what a beer tastes like.
 You need human beings to tell you that."

 A little fun